AlexisHucteau/PhD_project/Introduction.md

 # Introduction

+The main topic of the thesis is in silico, epigenomic and functional investigations of resistance to IDH inhibitors in acute myeloid leukemia.

 Acute myeloid leukemia (AML) is a deadly disease associated with poor outcomes.
 The median age of patients harbouring AML is around 70 years old and the prognoses decline with the age.
 For decades, intensive chemotherapies were the only treatments available.
 The combination of Cytarabine (AraC) and daunorubicin shows good results but not all the patients are eligible for intensive therapy.
 Hypomethylating agents are the current alternative therapy but only 16% of patients achieve complete remission with a median overall survival about 21 months.

 Novel therapies have been accepted like the combinaison Venetoclax + Azacitidine to avoid intensive therapy but there is still a crucial need of novel therapies to overcome the relapses and refractory diseases.
 Although 60–80% of AML adult patients achieve complete remission after the first induction chemotherapy, roughly 20% will show primary refractory disease and more than 50% will relapse.